West Highland Way Packing List

 Socks/Vaseline/Boots Rule

-Lube your feet up, seriously.
-Get in between the toes too.
-An alternative is to vaseline your feet but not your toes then tape up your toes with sports tape (which I ended up doing by the end of the week, I had comical blisters on my toes but never on my feet).
-And cut your toenails!
+An alternative is to vaseline your feet but not your toes, then tape up your toes with sports tape, which I ended up doing by the end of the week, I had comical blisters on my toes but never on my feet.

 West Highland Way Equipment List

 To pole or not to pole, that is the question.
-I borrowed walking poles from my Mum’s friend who highly recommended them.
+I borrowed walking poles from my Mum’s friend, who highly recommended them.

-I could not have done it without them as they became crutches on the day of doom!
-Others in the group did not bother with them.
-Personal preference.
+I could not have done it without them, as they became crutches on the day of doom!

-At one spot they didn’t leave after dusk!
+At one spot, they didn’t leave after dusk!
 You’ve been warned.

 Final Words

-The West Highland Way was certainly an endurance test for me.
-It was my first multi-day hike, the first time my Achilles played up, and the first time I had to sit out of a challenge for one day to recover.
-Would I do it again?
-Sure thing, but only now I have a decent raincoat and walking boots moulded to be my feet!
+The West Highland Way was undoubtedly an endurance test for me.
+It was my first multi-day hike; my Achilles played up, and it was the first time I had to sit out of a challenge for one day to recover.

 Planning Your WHW Hike?

-• West Highland Way route – Day by day: starting here
+• West Highland Way route

 • Accommodation guide: here